MagdalenaRomaniecka/Decompiling-MuskOS/README.md

 # Decompiling-MuskOS
 A data-driven analysis of Elon Musk's communication patterns, based on a comprehensive dataset of his tweets.
-# Project "Elon, What?!": A Linguistic Deconstruction of a Visionary's Mind

 ### Table of Contents
 1. [Project Goal](#project-goal)